 Your bug reports are vital for making Inkscape a robust and capable application.
 It is an important goal that each Inkscape release be stable, crash-free, and behave itself well.
 Bug reports from users are the primary means of quality assurance, as we rely on the Open Source principle of "Many Eyes Make Bugs Shallow".

-- Submit complete information: version, platform, locale, steps to reproduce, and sample file(s) and screenshots if appropriate.
+- Submit complete information: version, platform (operating system), locale (language), steps to reproduce, and sample file(s) and screenshots if appropriate.

 - If this is a crash, it's important to submit a backtrace.
 Use gdb to get a backtrace as follows: